Jegge2003/ALX_Capstone/README.md

 # Task Management API with Django REST Framework

 This project is a Task Management API built with Django and Django REST Framework.
-It allows users to register, authenticate, and manage their personal or professional tasks.
+This RESTful API allows users to register, authenticate, and manage personal tasks (Create, Read, Update, Delete).
+It also supports token-based authentication for secure access.
 This README covers setup and usage.

 ## Features Implemented